-- 133. To encourage and support participation, civic engagement and the fulfilment of government responsibilities, national governments, local authorities and/or civil society organizations, as appropriate, should put into effect institutional and legal frameworks which facilitate and enable broad-based participation of all citizens in decision-making, implementation and monitoring of human settlements strategies, policies and programmes; these institutional and legal frameworks would be specifically aimed at, inter alia: - (a) protecting the basic right to hold and express opinions and to disseminate ideas and information; - (b) facilitating the formation of independent non-governmental local, national and international organizations; - (c) providing full, timely and comprehensible information, without undue financial burden to the applicant; - (d) undertaking civic education programmes, using all forms of media, education and information campaigns, to promote civic spirit, the awareness of civil rights and responsibilities and means of exercising them, and of sustainable economic development and the quality of life; - (e) establishing regular and broad-based consultative mechanisms for involving civil society in decision-making; - (f) establishing agenda-setting participatory mechanisms enabling citizens, communities and civil society organizations to play a pro-active role in identifying and formulating new policies, plans and projects; - (g) fostering an understanding of contractual relationships with the private and non-governmental organizations (NGOs) sectors to acquire the skills for negotiating effective partnerships for project implementation, development and management that will maximize benefits to all citizens;
+133. To encourage and support participation, civic engagement and the fulfilment of governmental responsibilities, national Governments, local authorities and/or civil society organizations, as appropriate, should put into effect institutional and legal frameworks which facilitate and enable broad-based participation of all citizens in decision-making, implementation and monitoring of human settlements strategies, policies and programmes: these institutional and legal frameworks would be specifically aimed at. inter alia:

+(a) Protecting the basic right to hold and express opinions and to disseminate ideas and information;

+(b) Facilitating the formation of independent non-governmental local, national and international organizations;

+(c) Providing full, timely and comprehensible information, without undue financial burden to the applicant;

+(d) Undertaking civic education programmes, using all forms of media, education and information campaigns. to promote civic spirit, the awareness of civil rights and responsibilities and means of exercising them, and of sustainable economic development and the quality of life;

+(e) Establishing regular and broad-based consultative mechanisms for involving civil society in decisionmaking:

+(f) Establishing agenda-setting participatory mechanisms enabling citizens, communities and civil society organizations to play a pro-active role in identifying and formulating new policies, plans and projects:

+(g) Fostering an understanding of contractual relationships with the private and non-governmental organizations' sectors to acquire the skills for negotiating effective partnerships for project implementation, development and management that will maximize benefits to all citizens;

-- promoting equality and equity, incorporate gender considerations and involve vulnerable and low-income groups through institutional measures to ensure their interests are represented in policy and decision-making processes, and through such techniques as advocacy training and seminars including the development of mediating and consensusbuilding skills to facilitate effective networking and alliance formation; - improving access to judicial and administrative channels for affected groups to challenge, or seek redress from socially and environmentally harmful decisions and actions; including legal mechanisms to ensure that state bodies remain accountable for their actions, in accordance with their social and environmental obligations as stated in national legislation; - facilitating access to legal services by low-income groups through provision of facilities such as legal aid and free legal advice centres; - strengthening the capacity of local authorities and civil society organizations to review social, economic and environmental policy affecting their community and to set local priorities and contribute to the setting of local standards for services in such areas as basic education, public health, public safety, drug-abuse awareness and environmental management; and - using new information technologies to promote the exchange of information, (l) experiences and practices among citizens, groups of key actors and decision-makers. - Human settlements managers need to draw on the skills and resources of a diversity of people and institutions at many levels.
+(h) Promoting equality and equity, incorporating gender considerations and involving vulnerable and lowincome groups through institutional measures to ensure their interests are represented in policy and decision-making processes, and through such techniques as advocacy training and seminars, including the development of mediation and consensus-building skills to facilitate effective networking and alliance formation:

+(i) Improving access to judicial and administrative channels for affected groups to challenge, or seek redress from socially and environmentally harmful decisions and actions; including legal mechanisms to ensure that State bodies remain accountable for their actions, in accordance with their social and environmental obligations as defined in national legislation;

+(j) Facilitating access to legal services by low-income groups through provision of facilities such as legal aid and free legal advice centres;

+(k) Strengthening the capacity of local authorities and civil society organizations to review social, economic and environmental policies affecting their communities and to set local priorities and contribute to the setting of local standards for services in such areas as basic education, public health, public safety, drug-abuse awareness and environmental management; and

+(1) Using new information technologies to promote the exchange of information, experiences and practices among citizens, groups of key actors and decision-makers.

+134. Human settlements managers need to draw on the skills and resources of a diversity of people and institutions at many levels.
 Scarcity of suitably qualified personnel and weakness of institutional systems and technical capacity are among the main obstacles to the improvement of human settlements in many countries.
 In addition, the use of new skills, know-how and technology in all aspects of human settlements planning and management will be necessary.
 In countries where change is rapid there is a need for governments and the international community to ensure the effective development and transfer of leadership skills, management expertise, know-how and technology.